myparcelnl/actions/README.md

 [Source](semantic-release/action.yml)

-Run semantic release.
-Requires npm dependencies to be installed if using any non-built-in [semantic-release] plugins.
+Run [semantic-release].
+Requires npm dependencies to be installed.
+Outputs information on the release that was just made (or not).

 ##### Inputs